-#Microsoft’s recent decision to renew the trademark for Scalebound has had the internet in a little bit of a flurry.
+Microsoft’s recent decision to renew the trademark for Scalebound has had the internet in a little bit of a flurry.
 No matter where you look when it comes to gaming media, there seems to be some coverage on the development.

-Now, regardless of whether the title is really being put in development, popular gaming media outlets did raise some conversation surrounding why exactly the PlayStation 4 is outselling the Xbox One on news article and YouTube video comment sections.
+Regardless of whether the title is really being put in development, popular gaming media outlets did raise some conversation surrounding why exactly the PlayStation 4 is outselling the Xbox One on news article and YouTube video comment sections.

 Throughout such comment sections, the importance of the availability of exclusives with the regards to the success of a console was debated.
-Some believe that the availability of exclusives has a rather limited impact on the success of a console, whereas others believe that exclusives have the ability to make or break a console.
+Some believe that the availability of exclusives may have a rather limited impact on the success of a console, whereas others believe that exclusives have the ability to make or break a console.

 1. The Xbox One’s Poor Announcement Conference

-When the Xbox One was announced in May 2013, it was stated that the console would be ‘#alwaysonline’.
+When the Xbox One was announced in May 2013, it was stated that the console would be ‘always online’.
 Basically, the console would need to have been connected to the internet, even if only for a short while, every 24 hours in order for players to be able to play their video games or use their other applications.

-The ‘always online’ feature was basically synonymous with a #DRM feature, in which the license for the content that one may want to use needs to be verified in order for one to actually make use of it.
+The ‘always online’ feature was basically synonymous with a DRM feature, in which the license for the content that one may want to use needs to be verified in order for one to actually make use of it.

 Gamers were very angry about this feature to say the least as not only did it assume that every gamer had a stable and consistent internet connection, but more importantly, the overall aim of the feature seemed to be an attempt to kill the second-hand video game market.